Polar Circle Air-Cruise

 Day 9: King George – Punta Arenas

 Back at King George Island, bid farewell to Antarctica as you board the flight to Punta Arenas.
-The program ends upon arrival at the airport in Punta Arenas.
+The program ends upon arrival at the airport in Punta Arenas (transfer to the city will be available for passengers staying overnight in Punta Arenas.
+One complimentary hotel night in Punta Arenas is offered upon request).

 * Transfers airport/hotel/airport foreseen on the first and last day of the voyage.